Calming Strategies for the Classroom

 - Opinion Questions: Ask students introductory questions about the topic they’ll be learning about.
 If they’re learning about a geography feature, you could ask them if they’ve ever seen it and where.
 If they’re learning about an animal, you can ask them what their favorite kind of animal is and why.

-Mindfulness is a psychological practice that focuses your thoughts on the present.
+Teaching students self-calming strategies empowers them to recognize and manage their emotions.One of the most powerful self-calming practices is mindfulness.
+Being mindful is a psychological practice that focuses your thoughts on the present.
 It encourages you to pay attention to your environment, feelings, emotions and senses.
 In kids, mindfulness can help them become more self-aware and start to assess how their emotions affect their behavior.
 Mindfulness is not about “clearing” your mind like some might associate with relaxation techniques.
 It is more about focusing your mind on your present environment.

 - Body Scan: This scan is a great way to get your kids to relax their muscles, especially if they’ve been running around and are still full of energy from recess.
-Doing this works similarly to the guided imagery, in that they listen to you or a recording that instructs them on relaxing the different parts of their bodies.
+Doing this works similarly to guided imagery, in that they listen to you or a recording that instructs them on relaxing the different parts of their bodies.
 As they release tension from their muscles, they slowly relax their whole bodies.

 - Taste Test: Give your students a small piece of food, such as a raisin, and set a timer.
 You may want to start at 30 seconds and build your way up to longer times.
 Have the kids put the piece of food in their mouth and not eat it.
 They can roll the candy around, feel it on their tongues.
 This activity encourages them to focus on the sensory details of the experience and not about whatever else is running through their brains.